italohdc/italohdc.github.io/about.md

 ### 2014

-{% include image.html file="about-me/2014-rc001.jpg" float=true description="RoboCup 2014" %}

 * **1st Place** on Latin American Robotics Competition
 * **3rd Place** on RoboCup Brazil
 * Development of **Assistive Belt for Visually Impaired**

+{% include image.html file="about-me/2014-febrace.jpg" float=true description="FEBRACE 2014" %}

 We developed a robot capable of travelling a maze in the Rescue Maze competition and awarded the 3rd Place in the worldwide competition.
 For the robot, the Tremaux algorithm was used.

-{% include image.html file="about-me/2014-febrace.jpg" float=true description="FEBRACE 2014" %}

 Taking place in São Paulo, we presented in the USP Science Fair an **Assistive Belt** intented to aid Visually Impaired people in their mobility.
 The device had three ultrasonics sensors to measure the environment and return haptic feedback to the user.